-For Texting and Social Media - Innovation Tech Suite Pilot as described in Paragraph I.D. of Exhibit A.2.3, County shall pay up to a maximum of TWO HUNDRED FIFTY THOUSAND DOLLARS (\$250,000).
+F. Texting and Social Media - Innovation Tech Suite Pilot

+County shall pay up to a maximum of TWO HUNDRED FIFTY THOUSAND DOLLARS (\$250,000) for Texting and Social Media - Innovation Tech Suite Pilot as described in Paragraph I.D. of Exhibit A.2.4.

-- 1. FY 2019 2020 - The total amount County shall be obligated to pay shall not exceed ONE HUNDRED TWENTY-FIVE THOUSAND DOLLARS (\$125,000).
+- 1. FY 2019 2020 - a.
+The total amount County shall be obligated to pay shall not exceed ONE HUNDRED TWENTY-FIVE THOUSAND DOLLARS (\$125,000). - b.
+Contractor shall be reimbursed the full cost of providing services described in Exhibit A.2.4, Paragraph D. Contractor shall bill the County on the tenth (10th) business day of the month clearly itemizing expenditures and services delivered the previous month as per the following budget: